Novel Model-Independent Approach to Explore New Physics in Five-body Semileptonic Decays: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-YY was supported in part by National Natural Science Foundation of China~(NSFC) under Contracts No.~11905023, No.~12047564 and No.~12147102, the Natural Science Foundation of Chongqing (CQCSTC) under Contract No.~cstc2020jcyj-msxmX0555 and the Science and Technology Research Program of Chongqing Municipal Education Commission (STRPCMEC) under Contracts No.~KJQN202200605 and No.~KJQN202200621; HZ and BCK were supported in part by NSFC under Contracts No.~11875054 and No.~12192263 and Joint Large-Scale Scientific Facility Fund of the NSFC and the Chinese Academy of Sciences under Contract No.~U2032104.
+YY was supported in part by National Natural Science Foundation of China~(NSFC) under Contracts No.~11905023, No.~12047564 and No.~12147102, the Natural Science Foundation of Chongqing (CQCSTC) under Contract No.~cstc2020jcyj-msxmX0555 and the Science and Technology Research Program of Chongqing Municipal Education Commission (STRPCMEC) under Contracts No.~KJQN202200605 and No.~KJQN202200621; HZ and BCK were supported in part by the Excellent Youth Foundation of Henan Scientific Committee under Contract No.~242300421044, NSFC under Contracts No.~11875054 and No.~12192263 and Joint Large-Scale Scientific Facility Fund of the NSFC and the Chinese Academy of Sciences under Contract No.~U2032104.